 If you're after a great deal on the awesome and supremely powerful Mac Pro, then you've come to the right place.

-The most powerful and expensive computer Apple has ever made, but like the iMac, the hasn't been upgraded recently - until now!
-Apple has announced it is bringing some high-end Mac Pro options down into the standard two configurations at the same price points.
+It's the most powerful and expensive computer Apple has ever made, but the hasn't been upgraded recently.
+However, Apple has announced there will be a new Mac Pro at the end of 2017.

 It's really only going to be of interest to those making movies or with a lot of money to burn: we'd steer clear right now unless you have a very compelling reason to buy one.